billchaison/Linux-Trix/README.md

 ## >> Crafting SNMP packets

-This technique allows you to perform SNMP functions (e.g. snmpget) without SNMP utilities installed.
+This technique allows you to perform SNMP functions (e.g. snmpget and snmpset) without SNMP utilities installed.
 This example will show how to duplicate the following equivalent snmpget command.

 `snmpget -r 1 -v 2c -c public 10.1.2.3 .1.3.6.1.2.1.1.1.0`